 The Festival Mahashivaratri (Maha-great, Shiva-a Hindu god, Ratri-night) means The Night of Shiva, is celebrated with devotion and religious fervor in honor of Lord Shiva.
 Shivaratri falls on the moonless 14th night of the new moon in the Hindu month of Phalgun, which corresponds to the month of February - March in English Calendar.

-Mahashivratri 2012 in India: Traditionally, Mahashivratri is a Hindu festival and declared as a Central Government Holiday or Gazetted Holiday in India.
-Current year this festival will be celebrated on 20th February 2012.
+Mahashivratri 2017 in India : Traditionally, Mahashivratri is a Hindu festival and declared as a Central Government Holiday or Gazetted Holiday in India.
+On 2017, this festival will be celebrated on 24th February (Saturday).
 This festival less or more celebrates in all the states and Union Territories of India.
-Celebration Day: Monday, 20/02/2012...
+Celebration Day: Friday, 24/02/2017.
+Last time it was celebrated on 7th March, 2016 (Monday) and on 2018, it will be celebrated on 13th February (Monday).

 As a tradition, devotees wake up early in the morning of the Mahashivratri day and take a ritual sunrise bath.
 Then they put on fresh new clothes and visit the nearest Shiva Temple to give the customary bath to the Shivalinga.